ibrahemiat/raspi_roomba_nav/README.md

 $rosrun 'your_pakage_name' 'file_name.py'
 ```

-In a new session type to run the subscriber:
+In a new session/shell type to run the subscriber:
 ```
 $cd /your_work_space
 $source ./devel/setup.bash